valentinburk/learning-cards/README.md

 Working version can be found on https://burk.in/learn/

+Swipe left/right for next/previous question and click or tap on card to flip it and see correct answer.

 To specify exact topic of learning, use `t` in URL query and specify your topic.
 For example `https://burk.in/learn?t=threading`.
 At this moment following topics are available:
 1. serialization
 2. threading